onfido/onfido-android-sdk/README.md

                 .build();
 ```

+**Confirmation screen**

-If you would like to not display the recorded video on the confirmation screen, you could hide it using `withConfirmationVideoPreview` function.
+By default both face and video variants show a confirmation screen.
+To not display the recorded video on the confirmation screen, you can hide it using the `withConfirmationVideoPreview` function.

 ```java
 FlowStep faceCaptureStep = FaceCaptureStepBuilder.forVideo()